giorgossofronas/KenKen/README.md

 - The top left corner of each cage has a "target number" and a math operation.
 The numbers you enter into a cage must combine (in any order) to produce the target number using the noted operation.
 If no operation is mentioned then the cage only has one cell/member and its value should be equal to the target number.

 ## How does the solver work?
-The solver gives the user the option to choose from a variety of search algorithms.
+The solver allows the user to select from multiple search algorithms, which are implemented in the `csp.py` file from AIMA.
 The algorithms of interest for this project are:
 - [Backtracking (BT)](https://ktiml.mff.cuni.cz/~bartak/constraints/propagation.html#BT)
 - [Forward Checking (FC)](https://ktiml.mff.cuni.cz/~bartak/constraints/propagation.html#FC)
 - [Maintaining Arc Consistency (MAC)](https://ktiml.mff.cuni.cz/~bartak/constraints/propagation.html#LA)